Bánh bao

 Bánh bao (literally "dumplings") is a Chinese bun based on the Cantonese tai pao, or da bao (large bun), which was introduced to Vietnam by Chinese immigrants.
-It is a ball-shaped bun containing pork or chicken meat, onions, eggs, mushrooms and vegetables, in Chinese cuisine.
+It is a ball-shaped bun containing pork or chicken meat, onions, eggs, mushrooms and vegetables.
 It often has Chinese sausage and a portion of a hard-boiled egg inside.
 They are filled with savory fillings, the most common being seasoned ground pork and quail egg.
-A vegetarian version of bánh bao also exists.
-Banh bao is a popular street food and it is typically had during breakfast or enjoyed as a quick snack.
+A vegetarian version also exists, containing a mix of mushrooms, tofu, glass noodles, and vegetables like carrots or jicama.
+Banh bao is a popular street food and is typically eaten as breakfast or a snack.